דלג לתוכן הראשי

 How to Strengthen Bones and Prevent Bone Loss: A Practical Guide

-Most people think bone is dead, static material, but it's a living tissue that constantly renews itself, reaching peak density around age 30 and then starting to decline, faster in women after menopause.
+Most people think bone is a dead, static material, but it's a living tissue that constantly renews itself, reaching peak density around age 30 and then starting to decline, faster in women after menopause.
 The good news: bone responds to load.
 With strength training, proper nutrition, and balance practice, you can slow bone loss, strengthen your skeleton, and dramatically reduce fracture risk.
 Here's a practical, numbered, and friendly guide especially suited for menopause and 50+.

 Most people imagine bone like a dry iron beam inside the body, a hard, dead, static material that simply holds us upright.
 This is a fundamental mistake.
 Bone is one of the most living and active tissues in the body: it is constantly being destroyed and rebuilt, adapting itself to the loads we place on it, and responding to nutrition, hormones, and physical activity.
 Precisely because it is alive, we have real influence over it.